wimh966/rat-plus/README.md

 A single RAT+ model is pretrained densely once and can then be flexibly switched at inference time to dilated attention (optionally with local windows) or hybrid layer/head compositions, requiring only a short 1B-token resolution adaptation rather than retraining separate sparse models.
 We validate our method at 1B, 3B, and 7B model scale.
 RAT+ also provides better performance on top-k block pattern compared to standard attention.

+Note that this flexibility is not achieved by exposing the model to various configurations during training, which may lead to insufficient optimization of each configuration.
+Instead, it comes from modifying the architecture to achieve accurate and stable performance across different settings.
+Specifically, the model contains both a fast recurrence mechanism and an accurate attention mechanism, both of which are well optimized during training.
+At inference time, we can then decide, in a hierarchical manner, how much to rely on fast recurrence and how much to rely on attention to have different trade-offs between efficiency and accuracy.
 <p align="center">
   <img src="assets/method.png" width="750" alt="Overview of the RAT+ architecture">
 </p>